MatheusR42/go-yeelight/README.md

 This code will find Yeelight lamp connected in LAN using Simple Service Discovery Protocol (SSDP), and send commands via Telnet Protocol.

+## How to use

+ 1. Plug in the yeelight smart bulb
+ 2. Turn on the light switch
+ 3. Run `go run main.go`

+By default it should turn on the bulb and change the collor to white.

+You can change the commands in main.go file following the specifications of the section `4.1 COMMAND message` of the [Yeelight_Inter-Operation_Spec.pdf](./Yeelight_Inter-Operation_Spec.pdf)

+### Credits

-This package is heavily based on goupnp SSDP implementation.
+This package is heavily based on [goupnp SSDP implementation](https://github.com/huin/goupnp).
 Thanks guys :)

 ### References: